TUD-INF-IAI-MCI/AgsbsMarkdownPlugin/README.md

 The plugin offered different functions to fulfil our guidelines, add Markdown content and helps unknown transcribers to create markdown-files.

-Also a validation is possible.
+Also a validation is possible by pressing key F3

 ### Shortcut